13 Best Walking Shoes for Senior Women (Expert-Picked & Tested)

 - Arch support falls short of specialized athletic models

-- Color selection remains limited versus mainstream brands
+- Color selection remains limited compared to mainstream brands

 - Outsole durability decreases with regular use